 your settings and unfinished downloads as well.

-your DC++ directory, but be aware that dchub://, adc://, adcs:// and magnet:
+safely delete your DC++ directory, but be aware that adc://, adcs://,

-links will remain in the registry and will point to the nonexistent
+dchub://, nmdcs:// and magnet: links will remain in the registry and will

-application.
-If you disable the Register with Windows to Handle
+point to the nonexistent application.
+If you disable the Register with Windows to Handle adc://, adcs://, dchub://,

-dchub://, adc:// and adcs:// URL Links and Register with
+nmdcs:// URL Links and Register with Windows to Handle

-registry settings will be removed.
+settings will be also removed.

 If you want to move your settings, unfinished downloads and other DC++ data to another computer, follow the Settings files guide.